 A typical salesperson should have a database of 1,000 people, some of whom will be high-end prospects.
 Some of those will be Key Accounts; ongoing contact is important.
 How do you do that now?

-It is easy to think that companies that manufacture common CRM software are trying to protect their product by making their ‘data so unique’ and hard to move elsewhere; unfortunately, it makes it very hard for the typical agent or salesperson to migrate data to another system when they want to change CRM suppliers.
+It is easy to think that companies that manufacture common CRM software are trying to protect their product by making their ‘data’ hard to move elsewhere.
+That can make it difficult for the typical agent or salesperson to migrate data to another system when they want to change CRM suppliers.

 The database that you use should be something that you are comfortable with and easy to use.
 You will be the person using it most of the time.
 Ensure that you can load the information quickly and directly.
 Also, ensure that you can get your data easily from remote locations.
 Can you load your CRM program on your mobile phone?
 That is a common advantage today.